 Lastly, is the MultiPick algorithm.
 MultiPick combines all of the different singleplex candidates into many different permutations and it is guaranteed to find the top end multiplex solution.
 Even out of that 10 to the 20th, it’s guaranteed to find the best.
 All right.
 It’s not approximate, it’s guaranteed.
 Now also, I want to say this, I can brag abour this algorithm because I’m not the one who invented this algorithm.
 This was invented by my team, who I’m very proud of.
 They used a breadth first pruning algorithm to solve this combinatorial explosion, so it’s computationally tractable.
 All right.
 My bottom line message here is think about this, we spend more than 15 years and more than 15 million dollars thinking about and experimenting on Multiplex PCR so you don’t have to.

 All right.
 This brings me to the topic of the demo.
-I’m gonna show you PanelPlex in a moment, and when I do so, I want to just bring up and remind you about the Zika virus we talked about earlier.
-I’m going to be loading in the Zika virus genomes as the Inclusivity playlist.
-I’m going to be loading in the Dengue fever vires and Chikungunya viruses as the Exclusivity playlist, and we’re gonna use the human genome as the background in this case.
+Gonna show you PanelPlex in a moment, and when I do so, I want to just bring up and remind you about the Zika virus we talked about earlier.
+I will be loading in the Zika virus genomes as the Inclusivity playlist.
+Gonna to be loading in the Dengue fever vires and Chikungunya viruses as the Exclusivity playlist, and we’re gonna use the human genome as the background in this case.

 Now, there’s one last topic that I’m going to be discussing during the demo that I did not bring up so far, and that’s the issue of a keystone sequence.
 Will bring that up when we do the demo.
 All right.
 I need to … This is a cue for me to copy this keystone, the succession number, which I will use in the demo.

 All right.
 We’re done with the four problems of PCR, now we’re gonna take you to the software to show you the demo.
 All right, here we are.
 This is our … I need to make this full screen here.
 All right, is that good?
 Yeah, it should be full screen.
 All right.